-- Confirm one of the two pumps as the main pump by pressing the operating button.
+- Confirm one of the two pumps as the main pump by pressing the control knob.
 The display on the main pump shows the status "MA". - Connect the differential pressure sensor at the main pump.

-The measuring points of the differential pressure sensor must be located in the collector pipe on the suction and discharge side of the twin-head pump system.
+The measuring points of the differential pressure sensor must be on the suction and discharge side of the two-pump system in the corresponding collector pipe.
 The other pump shows the status "SL" (= standby pump = partner pump).
 From now on, all further pump settings can only be made via the main pump.